Bible translations into Chinese: Early 19th-century Protestant translations

 Marshman remarked that he and Robert Morrison profited greatly by each other's labors; the translation would be brought to as great perfection in twenty years as they might have been in the hand of one for the space of fifty.
 Yet they were never able meet face to face and compare and revise their work.

 Morrison's version, like that of Marshman, was intended to be a faithful, literal translation, not an elegant or literary one.
 Morrison himself made preparation for a revision.
 In a letter to the Bible Society, he wrote: "I make it my daily study to correct the Chinese version of the Scriptures; and my brethren of the Ultra-Ganges Mission are requested to note down whatever may occur to them as an error or imperfection in the translation.
 These are sent to the college and preserved, or immediately employed, as may appear best."
 He hoped that his son, John Robert Morrison, would at some future time revise Morrison and Milne's translation.
 The death of Morrison frustrated the plan, for the son, having succeeded to his father's office as Government translator, did not have time to devote to the work.

 The next translation was made by Walter Henry Medhurst, Karl Gutzlaff, and Elijah Coleman Bridgman.
 John R. Morrison devoted what time he could spare from his official duties.
-These men completed the New Testament in 1835; it became the chief version used in the next ten or twelve years by Protestant groups.
+These men completed the New Testament in 1835: it would be the chief version used by Protestant groups for the next ten to twelve years.
 Although nominally the work of the above-named committee, Medhurst did the lion's share, and he did a final revision in 1836.
 He also took part in the translation of the Old Testament published by Gutzlaff in 1840.
 In addition to translating the Old Testament, Gutzlaff modified the version of the New Testament which he and Medhurst had prepared jointly; and he revised and printed some twelve editions of it.

 The American Baptist Board of Foreign Missions requested Josiah Goddard, one of their missionaries, revise Marshman's translation.
 He published the revised version of the New Testament in 1853, fourteen years after his arrival in China.
 At his death it was found that he had made only a little progress with the Old Testament, and his work was continued by William Dean, of the same mission, residing at Bangkok.
 A further revision of Marshman's New Testament was made by an English Baptist missionary, T. H. Hudson, and published in 1867.